 Depending on what type of dog you have, you may have to spend quite a bit of time teaching your dog how to make the perfect catch.
 However, it will all be worth in the end.
 Your puppy may appear clumsy at first during the first few attempts, but gradually they will learn how to catch Frisbees thrown higher up in the air and over longer distances.
 They may even learn how to make the picture-perfect catch with enough practice.

 Start with a soft Frisbee first, as your dog might get hurt if they get hit with a traditional one.
 Begin by throwing the toy near them and reward them with kind words, and maybe even treats, when they bring it back to you.
 For some dogs, you may even have to start by rolling it on the ground towards them.
 However, once your dog starts to get the objective of the game, you can begin to throw the disc higher and farther away.
+For more options head over to our guide on dog frisbees.

 Aside from having your dog chase a stick or a Frisbee, you could also teach it to chase bubbles.
 If your dog is young and does not yet know how to chase bubbles, you can start by blowing a small amount and telling your dog to chase after them in an exciting and encouraging tone.
 You could even show your dog how to play this game by popping a couple of bubbles yourself before they get to the floor or before they pop on their own.